ShuvenduRoy/UnMixMatch/README.md

 ### Data
 - Labelled data: CIFAR-10, CIFAR-100, SVHN, STL-10 will be downloaded automatically.
-- Download and organize imagenet100 follwoing in instructions at https://github.com/danielchyeh/ImageNet-100-Pytorch
+- Download and organize imagenet100 following the instructions at https://github.com/danielchyeh/ImageNet-100-Pytorch

 ### Run the experiments